Skip to main content

 As a Community, You Continue to Create Waves of Change

 At World Pulse, we know that every voice matters.
 So when members from 71 countries worldwide raised your voices in our Community Survey, we listened.
 And we were amazed by what we heard.

+STEM activist Adannawrites a letter to the subject she feared most in school.
 In hindsight, I wish I knew what I know now about your importance and your value.
+Dear Math,

 After her country was hit by three tropical storms in rapid succession, Karen Axalan reflects on the strength of women who live in disaster-prone areas.

 MAURITIUS: There is More Light Than Darkness in This World

 After leaving an abusive relationship, Lukshana Gopaul discovered the power of gratitude.